l7mp/stunner/docs/examples/kurento-one2one-call/README.md

 kubectl apply -f examples/kurento-one2one-call/kurento-one2one-call-stunner.yaml
 ```

-In order to realize the media-plane deployment model, we set the `kms` service, which wraps the
+In order to realize the media-plane deployment model we set the `kms` service, which wraps the
 Kurento media server deployment, as the target in the UDPRoute.
 Note that the target service lives
 in another namespace (the UDPRoute is in `stunner` whereas the `kms` service is in the `default`
 namespace), STUNner will still be able to forward connections (this is a small departure from the
 [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io) spec, which requires you to install a
-TargetRef into the target namespace, STUNner ignores this for simplicity).
-The rest, that is,
+TargetRef into the target namespace; currently STUNner ignores this for simplicity).
+The rest, that
-cross-connecting the clients' media streams with Kurento's WebRTC endpoints, is just pure TURN
+is, cross-connecting the clients' media streams with Kurento's WebRTC endpoints, is just pure TURN
 magic.

-Here is the corresponding UDPRoute.
+Below is the corresponding UDPRoute.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1alpha2
 kind: UDPRoute